 10-Gauge HPPE/Steel: Strong, high-performance polyethylene (HPPE) fibers are combined with specialty steel fibers that give gloves a certain level of toughness not found with other combinations.
 These high-cut materials intertwined together give gloves a high-comfort, high-performance fit.

-13-Gauge HPPE/Fiberglass: Fiberglass materials break down the threat of a cutting edge, and when combined with the protective cover of HPPE – a strong, composite polyethylene fiber – this knit creates a tough, mid-cut glove shell.
+13-Gauge HPPE/Fiberglass: Fiberglass materials break down the threat of a cutting edge.
+When combined with the protective cover of HPPE – a strong, composite polyethylene fiber – this knit creates a tough, mid-cut glove shell.

-13-Gauge HPPE/Fiberglass/Steel: High-performance polyethylene fibers (HPPE) and glass fiber blend combined with steel fibers provides a high-cut knit material with the toughness of steel, without compromising dexterity.
+13-Gauge HPPE/Fiberglass/Steel: High-performance polyethylene fibers (HPPE) and glass fiber blend combined with steel fibers provide a high-cut knit material with the toughness of steel, without compromising dexterity.

-13-Gauge Aramid/Steel: Along with being one of the most thermally-stable materials, Aramid is an incredibly strong synthetic fiber with high abrasion resistance.
-When combined with steel, gloves with these fibers are high cut resistant, yet still have a flexible feel.
+13-Gauge Aramid/Steel: Aramid, one of the most thermally-stable materials, is an incredibly strong synthetic fiber with high abrasion resistance.
+When combined with steel, gloves with these fibers are highly cut resistant with a flexible feel.

 13-Gauge Aramid/Wool: The strong, synthetic highly-abrasion resistant properties of Aramid are knit together with wool, a natural fiber that protects against both hot and cold temperatures, giving gloves flame protection with a soft, dexterous feel.

-18-Gauge Aramid/Steel: Similar to the 13G Aramid/Steel material, the 18-gauge version of this fiber combination gives gloves mid-level cut resistance with an even more flexible, second-skin type of feel than that 13-gauge version.
+18-Gauge Aramid/Steel: The 18-gauge version of this fiber combination gives gloves mid-level cut resistance with an even more flexible, second-skin type of feel than that of the 13-gauge blend.

-By engineering smarter knit combinations, HexArmor has been able to increase protective properties while maintaining lightweight, breathable and form fitting knit gloves.
+By engineering smarter seamless combinations, HexArmor has been able to increase protective properties while maintaining lightweight, breathable and form-fitting seamless gloves.
 We’re increasing selection and comfort for workers around the globe.